GuillaumeDD/AdventOfCode2015/README.md

 1. Day 22: Wizard Simulator 20XX
 1. Day 23: Opening the Turing Lock
 1. Day 24: It Hangs in the Balance
-   + This solution proceeds by building a first group by ascending size and by checking that the other groups can be built so that all groups have the same weight.
+   + This solution proceeds by building a first group by ascending size and by ascending quantum entanglement.
+Then it checks that the other groups can be built so that all groups have the same weight.
-   + This runs slowly, in particular for part 2.
+   + It takes a few seconds to compute the solution
 1. Day 25: Let It Snow

 # License #